-- Current enrollment in good standing in the Manchester University Pharmacy Program in the second professional year - Successful completion of all required coursework through the fall semester of the second professional year
+- Current enrollment in good standing at the Manchester University College of Pharmacy in the Doctor of Pharmacy degree program in the second professional year. - Successful completion of all required coursework through the spring semester of the second professional year.

-Interested students must submit the following application materials during the spring of their second professional year (exact date to be announced):
+Interested students must submit the following application materials:

-- Current curriculum vitae - Cover letter describing interest in participating in the track program, professional goals, and the reason(s) the candidate merits consideration for the track program
+- Current curriculum vitae - Cover letter describing interest in participating in the certificate program, professional goals, and the reason(s) the candidate merits consideration for the track program